liamhardy742/cse15l-lab-reports/Week 3 Lab Report.md

 The second example is:
 ![Image](/LabReportThreeScreenshots/-rl2.png)

-## The section option is -cv, which is a combination of the -c and the -v options.
+## The second option is -cv, which is a combination of the -c and the -v options.
 This prints the count of the files found (from the -c part), where the files found are files where no match is found (from the -v part).
 This option and it's use/description was sourced from [https://man7.org/linux/man-pages/man1/grep.1.html](https://man7.org/linux/man-pages/man1/grep.1.html)